ianj-als/pypeline/README.md

 ## Pipelines

-Pipelines can be constructed using the helpers function in the [pypeline.helpers.helpers](https://github.com/ianj-als/pypeline/blob/master/src/pypeline/helpers/helpers.py) module.
+Pipelines can be constructed using the helper functions defined in the modules in [pypeline.helpers](https://github.com/ianj-als/pypeline/blob/master/src/pypeline/helpers).
 There are three primitives that can be constructed:
  1. Pipelines,
  2. Pipeline components, and
  3. Wires.